akansha1104/8-weeks-SQL-challenges/Data Mart/README.md

 * What was the quantifiable impact of the changes introduced in June 2020?
 * Which platform, region, segment and customer types were the most impacted by this change?
-* What can we do about future introduction of similar sustainability updates to the business to minimise impact on sales?
+* What can we do about future introduction of similar sustainability updates to the business to minimise impact on sales

-## 🗞️ Dataset Used
-For this case study there is only a single table: data_mart.weekly_sales

-The columns are pretty self-explanatory based on the column names but here are some further details about the dataset: